umnikos/hexc/spec.md

 Macros are allowed to have recursive (even mutually recursive) definitions.

 Compile-time execution of regular words is done not through any actual execution (casting hexes), but through simulation instead.
-Such simulated effects are defined on a per-word basis with the `SIMULATE:` syntax.
+Such simulated effects are defined on a per-symbol basis, either in lua with the `SIMULATE:` syntax or in hexc itself with the `simulate!` macro.
-The following simulation is a (partial) simulation of the `+` word (simulations are written in lua):
+The following simulation is a (partial) simulation of the `+` word in lua:
 ```
 SIMULATE: add
   local y = pop()